 We do not post the minutes.
 You are welcome to learn more about participation at committee or Board our meetings and how to obtain minutes upon request.

 For specific on the Education and links to registration follow this link to the Events page:

 For more fun stuff, interviews with members and trainers, member creations, special stories of service, health tips, things of local interest, and member Q&A check out the newsletters.
 We welcome your suggestions for topics or themes, your pictures and stories to publish.
 Please join our committee if you would like to donate some time to the newsletter.

 How to follow a bill: sign up for the mailing list from the Committee on Health Coverage, Insurance, & Finance.
 This will give one lots of updated emails to your email inbox.

 There are 13 legislators on the committee, a clerk and 2 analysts.
-We will make a list of them and the area they are from, from the maine.gov site, so people can see if their legislators are on this committee and be encouraged to contact them..
-Tarnya has a spread sheet for 151 representatives from maine.gov.
+We will make a list of them and the area they are from, from the maine.gov site, so people can see if their legislators are on this committee and be encouraged to contact them.
+Tanya, our Committee Chair has assembled a spread sheet for 151 representatives from maine.gov.
 There is one for Senators as well.